 Tip 1-Prepare for the test in advance

 When you help prepare your child for upcoming exams, you will in turn help them ease their anxiety about test taking.
 Your child will feel more confident going into their examination, and therefore, perform better overall.
 This in turn will help you to ease your own anxiety or frustrations regarding their test taking.

-Some ways you can help your child prepare for a test in advance may include: starting as soon as the rubric comes out with the test date, spreading out studying for the test into two weeks (or more, if possible), or practicing a mock test.
+There are many ways you can help your child prepare for a test in advance.
+Such as, starting as soon as the rubric comes out with the test date.
+Spreading out studying for the test into two weeks (or more, if possible), or practicing a mock test.
 Additionally, your child can benefit from a comprehensive study guide to help prepare properly.